Stylback/home-server/README.md

 ### Part 5: Customization

 Jellyfin supports [custom CSS](https://jellyfin.org/docs/general/clients/css-customization.html), you can either create your own or import one from the community.
-I will be using the Kaleidochromic preset from [Ultrachromic](https://github.com/CTalvio/Ultrachromic) combined with a tweak to hide `More Like This`:
+I will be using the _Kaleidochromic_ preset from the [Ultrachromic](https://github.com/CTalvio/Ultrachromic) project combined with a tweak to hide `More Like This`:

 ```css
 @import url('https://cdn.jsdelivr.net/gh/CTalvio/Ultrachromic/presets/kaleidochromic_preset.css');